Burhan-ud-Din (Indian National Army officer): Early career

 He was educated at the Islamia College in Peshawar and then the Prince of Wales Royal Indian Military College in India.

 He passed the military entrance exam and went to the Indian Military Academy at Dehradun.
 He was commissioned as a Second Lieutenant on the Special List on 15 July 1936 and was attached to the 1st battalion The Kings Own Royal Regiment at Madras from 20 August 1936.
 He was later accepted for the Indian Army and joined the 5th battalion, 10th Baluch Regiment on 20 August 1937, stationed at Peshawar on the North-West Frontier.

 His date of commission as a Second Lieutenant was antedated to 1 September 1935 and he was promoted Lieutenant on 1 December 1937.

-He was attached to the Indian Air Force from 1939 to 1941 before he reverted to the Indian Army.
+He was attached to the Royal Indian Air Force from 1939 to 1941 before he reverted to the Indian Army.
 He excelled at handling the signature biplanes of the time, the Westland Wapiti and the Tiger Moth.
 He was transferred to the 2nd battalion, 10th Baluch Regiment.
 The battalion sailed from India for Singapore on 28 October 1940 and landed there on 11 November 1940.

 During the battle of Singapore in February 1942 he was a Lieutenant serving with "B" Company.
 He was taken prisoner of war at the fall of Singapore on 15 February 1942.
 After being taken prisoner of war he volunteered for the Indian National Army.

-His brother was Major Mata-Ul-Mulk, Fateh-e-Skardu, Governor of Shoghore, born on Feb-10, 1918, got education from Prince of Wales Royal Indian Military College, Dehradun.
-Commissioned as 2nd Lieutenant on 15-07,1938, he got promotion as Lieutenant on 28-11,1940.
-Served as Captain in World War II at Malaya & Singapore on 20-06,1941.
+His brother was Major Mata-Ul-Mulk, Fateh-e-Skardu, Governor of Shoghore, born on 10 February 1918, got education from Prince of Wales Royal Indian Military College, Dehradun.
+Commissioned as 2nd Lieutenant on 15 July 1938, he got promotion as Lieutenant on 28 November 1940.
+Served as captain in World War II at Malaya & Singapore on 20 June1941.
 He joined the Indian National Army and got commissioned as the Reinforcement Commandant in the Subhash Chandra bose-led Indian National Army on 15 February 1943, thus, after the surrender, he was made Prisoner of War and captured.
 He also headed Chitral Body Guard Force 1946 as Colonel.

-He was made Prisoner of War again and arrested and imprisoned in Peshawar during 1948-1950.
-Lived the rest of his life in his ancestral Fort at Shoghore near Garamchashma, and passed away on Feb-08,2002.
+He was made Prisoner of War again and arrested and imprisoned in Peshawar during 1948–1950.
+Lived the rest of his life in his ancestral Fort at Shoghore near Garamchashma, and died on 8 February 2002.